Introduces partitioned models to organize and represent multiple models.

 REPLACE option due to the efficient behavior of the

-Oracle Data Mining supports adding a single partition or multiple partitions to an existing partitioned model.
+Oracle Machine Learning for SQL supports adding a single partition or multiple partitions to an existing partitioned model.

 The addition occurs based on the input data set and the name of the existing partitioned model.
 The operation takes the input data set and the existing partitioned model as parameters.
 The partition keys are extracted from the input data set and the model partitions are built against the input data set.
 These partitions are added to the partitioned model.
 In the case where partition keys for new partitions conflict with the existing partitions in the model, you can select from the following three approaches to resolve the conflicts: